 Anando Maitra, PhD, CFA

-Head of Systematic Research and Portfolio Manager
+Co-Head of Systematic Investments and Portfolio Manager

 key takeaways.